Trend Following – When following the trend is sometimes the best option.

-- Don’t use the Trend Following Strategy during periods of low market volatility, especially when the European and American markets are closed, since trends are normally limited by supports and resistances.
+- Don’t use the Trend Following Strategy during periods of low market volatility, especially when the European and American markets are closed since trends are normally limited by supports and resistances.

-> If you have losses on 3 consecutive orders, you should stop trading.
+- If you have losses on 3 consecutive orders, you should stop trading.
 Either because you’re doing something wrong, or because the market is changing or undergoing a retracement (temporary reversal in the trend).
 Return to trading the next day.

-- There are other indicators that may be more to your liking, such as the RSI, and many others.
+- There are other indicators that may be more to your likings, such as the RSI, and many others.
 My advice is that you should use whatever indicator you like best and learn as much as possible about how to use this indicator until you are an expert.

 If you have any questions or suggestions about Trend Following Strategy do not hesitate to comment, whether on the article or by sending me a message through the contact page.